 Make sure your battery strength is on par with normal levels.
 During the cold months the last thing you want to do is to be outside using jumper cables to get the car back into shape.
 This is an inconvenience at anytime of the year that can turn especially dangerous in the cold weather.
 If you have a garage, utilize it and park the car in the garage.
 It is going to save the car from the wear and tear of the elements and also be helpful when leaving in the morning for work.

 Cars can take anywhere from 10 to 20 minutes to warm up in the cold weather and defrost the windows to be able to see out of them.
 Make sure to stock the car with extra supplies like another coat and pair of gloves and a hat.
 Make sure there is enough food and water for all passengers.
 You don’t want to be one of those stories of people being trapped out in the cold winter for days without anything to assist them.
 If you’re needing extra help in the form of cash to pick up some of these supplies, there’s convenient ways in Chicago to get it.
-Take a look at some local car title loans option to help you brave the cold.
+Take a look at some local car title loan location options to help you brave the cold.

 Driving in the Cold